Encrypt an Existing Unencrypted RDS Instance via Snapshot Copy

 - D.Modify the DB instance and select the KMS key.

-Why A: Option D is correct because to change the encryption key from Oracle TDE to KMS, you must take a snapshot, copy it with encryption (using KMS key), and restore.
-Option A is wrong because you cannot modify the encryption key in place.
-Option B is wrong because creating a read replica does not allow changing the encryption key.
-Option C is wrong because you cannot directly enable KMS on an existing TDE instance.
+Why A: To change the encryption key from Oracle TDE to AWS KMS, you must take a snapshot of the DB instance, copy the snapshot with KMS encryption, and restore from the encrypted snapshot.
+This process enables encryption at rest with KMS.
+Option B is incorrect because you cannot directly enable KMS encryption on an existing TDE instance; this is not supported.
+Option C is incorrect because creating a read replica does not allow changing the encryption key; read replicas inherit the source instance's encryption.
+Option D is incorrect because you cannot modify the encryption key in place on an existing instance.

 This DBS-C01 practice question is part of Courseiva's free Amazon Web Services certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the DBS-C01 exam.